-Samuel is an undergraduate student majoring in Business Administration with an emphasis in management.
-He is planning on attending the master’s program at California Lutheran University once he graduates in 2020.
-Further in his career, he is interested in getting involved with Human Resources.
-As a tutor, his strengths include helping clients with MLA formatting, content, punctuation, and the creative writing process.
+Samuel (he/him/his) graduated from CLU in business administration with an emphasis in management.
+He is currently enrolled as an MBA student at CLU.
+As a tutor, his strengths include helping clients with MLA and APA formatting, content, and punctuation.
 He hopes to improve students’ writing skills and help them understand their personal writing style.
-Samuel plans to build strong connections through the Writing Center and business professional fraternity of Delta Sigma Pi.
-On his free time, he enjoys watching sports, playing basketball, and listening to music.
+In his free time, he enjoys watching sports, dominating in his friends’ 2k league, and hanging out with his girlfriend.
 His favorite sports teams are the Minnesota Vikings and the Boston Celtics.

 Isabella (she/her/hers) is a senior double majoring in political science and communication with plans to become an international correspondent for a U.S. news organization.
 She specializes in APA style, research and argumentative papers, journalistic and strategic communications.
 Using a holistic approach, she aims to help writers learn to build strong thesis statements and develop universal organizational tools in their writing practice.
 When she is not editing The Echo, Isabella can be found on the beach or on a trail in the mountains.